Paul Masterton – Chair

-John is currently the Commander of St John Ambulance Jersey and Chairman of the Gurkha Welfare Trust Jersey, both voluntary roles and is involved with a number of other charities.
 John is an ex-Army Colonel having served for 25 years in both the Far East with the Gurkhas and Europe with British troops.
+He was an instructor at the Army Staff College and commanded 21 Engineer Regiment in Germany.
 He left the Army in 1995 to take up the post of CEO of Jersey Post International Ltd for 14 years.
 He was then the Chief Executive of the Jersey Voluntary and Community Sector Ltd for 6 years.

 Richard Corrigan was appointed to the role of Chief Officer – Financial Services, Digital and Enterprise in April 2017.
 Working in the Chief Minister’s Department, Richard leads a team of officials in the development and implementation of policy and legislation towards the financial and digital sectors as well as cross-cutting matters of competition and innovation.